-Under the Customs and Excise Act 1996, the export of strategic goods5 is prohibited without a permit issued by the Secretary of Foreign Affairs and Trade. s6(a) and s9(2)(f)(iv) You will be consulted on individual cases before the Secretary approves or denies a sensitive application for the export of strategic goods.
+Under the Customs and Excise Act 1996, the export of strategic goods6 is prohibited without a permit issued by the Secretary of Foreign Affairs and Trade. s6(a)

+ou will be consulted on

+individual cases before the Secretary approves or denies a sensitive application for the export of strategic goods.